hyperter96/gitlab-operator/doc/openshift-cluster-setup.md

 First, you should have a Red Hat account associated with your GitLab email.
 Contact our Red Hat Alliance liason; they will arrange to send you an account invitation email.
 Once you activate your Red Hat account, you will have access the to licenses and subscriptions needed to run OpenShift.

+To launch a cluster in Google Cloud, a public Cloud DNS zone must be connected to a registered domain and configured in Google Cloud DNS.
+If a domain is not already available, follow the steps [in this guide](https://github.com/openshift/installer/blob/master/docs/user/gcp/dns.md) to create one.

 ### Get the CLI tools and Pull Secret

 Two CLI tools are required to create an OpenShift cluster (`openshift-install`) and then interact with the cluster (`oc`).